BradJones-3/maya-nic/README.md

 ## Issues And Bugs
  The developer came across multiple bugs when implementing some features on the website, the ones that was more noticeable, along with the solutions are listed below:

+ * Envelope Icon

+ When trying to change the icons for Maya's social the enevlope icon would take its own properties and react differently to the other two icons.
+To get around this issue I had to create its own custom class that I would call from the css file in order to get all icons across the webpage to all act in unison.

 ## Deployment

 * Deploying on GitHub Pages